-To inspire and equip each person by providing practical tools and ongoing training for more effective leadership.
+To inspire and equip each person by providing practical tools and ongoing training for more effective living.

 |Jessica Rosenbaum (Cleveland, OH) is passionately committed to the body of Christ.
 She has served in the children’s ministry at her local church for 8 years.
 She loves discipleship and counseling and is currently serving as a youth leader for her church as well as leading a ladies bible study from her home.Her love for theology applied to life has led her to study Biblical Counseling at Trinity Bible College and to become certified with the National Association of Nouthetic Counselors.
 She serves as our world-class Administrative Assistant.|

 |Lucia Thomas (Greenville, SC) was born and reared in Erie, PA.
 She moved to Greenville, SC in 1987 with her family so she could attend Bob Jones University.
 She finished in 1991 with a BA in Office Administration.
 She worked 10 years at the Flour Corporation in Greenville until her first child was born in 2001.
 She served as a top-notch Administrative Assistant to top-level executives at Flour Corp.
 After her daughter was born, she says, “I went from power lunches to poopy diapers.”A transition she made flawlessly.
 She continues to rock and run Rick’s world.
 Her God-gifting has been put to broader use as she manages The Counseling Solutions Group, Inc., trains three home school kids, and governs the Thomas household.|